RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 Splines can be either interpolating (passing through all the data points, also called _control points_), or approximating (not necessarily passing though the data points).

-Let's first see how splines can be better than polynomial _interpolation_ (the same points apply for approximation tasks as well):
+Let's first see how splines can be better than polynomial _interpolation_ (the same points below apply for approximation tasks as well):

 | Feature                | Polynomial Interpolation                                           | Spline Interpolation                                                                                                                                                              |
 | ---------------------- | ------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |